XML-Security/signxml/README.rst

 - Generate a test certificate and key using
   ``openssl req -x509 -sha256 -nodes -subj "/CN=test" -days 1 -newkey rsa:2048 -keyout example.key -out example.pem``.
 - Pass the ``x509_cert=cert`` keyword argument to ``XMLVerifier.verify()``.
-(In production, ensure this is replaced with the correct configuration for the trusted CA or certificate - this determines which signatures your software trusts.)
+(In production, ensure this is replaced with the correct configuration for the trusted CA or certificate - this determines which signatures your application trusts.)

 .. _verifying-saml-assertions: